aerogear/offix/docs/angular.md

 sidebar_label: Angular
 ---

-Offix is not providing speciallized API for Angular platform, however deverlopers can use our vanilla js client for the most of the tasks.
+Offix does not provide a specific API for Angular, however deverlopers can use our vanilla js client for the most of the tasks.

 ## Example Angular Application